 Another monetizing option is the inclusion of ads.
 Even if ads are targeted especially for the community’s purpose, they can get annoying.
 Including a membership plan that gets rid of ads can be a good trade-off.
-We usually implement ads if the donation option didn’t previously work.

-If you’re present in your community only when someone needs to be warned or to announce technical changes, well…you’re not much of a Community Manager.
+If you’re present in your community only when someone needs to be warned or to announce technical changes, well… you’re not much of a Community Manager.
 If you’re solely a Technical Admin, sure; you’re probably mostly poking around in the backend and keeping the cogs turning.
 But being there for your community means being involved in it as well.

 Acting as a member as much as everyone else shows that you actually care, that you’re interested and participating.
 Knowing your community and how it works is extremely important and the only way to do so is to Be.
 There.
 I’m not saying you should constantly strive to post this and that whenever you perceive a “slow day”.
-Rather, be a subtle support and “your friendly neighbor CM” who is super-easy to talk to and nearly always has a solution to a community-related problem…and if you don’t, you at least have some ideas where to start.
+Rather, be a subtle support and “your friendly neighborhood CM” who is super-easy to talk to and nearly always has a solution to a community-related problem… and if you don’t, you at least have some ideas where to start.

 Your own attitude towards the community will inevitably contribute to its shaping.
 If you don’t feel the need to check in for a whole week, your members won’t either – perhaps even more so.
 They are practically under your care and a certain dose of responsibility is required on your part.
 Always keep in mind the purpose behind creating your own community and never lose sight of its importance, because nothing ever comes to part without a reason.